Muhammad-MO/Project-1-About-Muhammad/README.md

 The page has a total of 4 seperate sections and the links work as intended

-The video played out accordingly
+The video played out accordingly on auto loop

+The youtube video is able to be played

 The website responded to different browser sizes

+The code went through W3 validator

 # Deployment